 This year, our Penrith SAHF property hosted several events fostering community and connection among tenants.
 A highlight was a Halloween block party, complete with competitions for best-dressed costumes and decorations.
-The festivities brought out plenty of spooky decorations and fun for all, with children eagerly piling into the lift to trick-or-treat willing
+The festivities brought out plenty of spooky decorations and fun for all, with children eagerly piling into the lift to trick-or-treat willing tenants.

-Monthly morning teas at Penrith, hosted by Mel, a Conference member and the Tailored Support Coordinator, have become a cherished gathering. collaborated to support and engage tenants.
-Conference members Mel shared, "It's wonderful to see more residents and new faces joining us," as tenants came together for a chat and a cup of tea.
+Monthly morning teas at Penrith, hosted by Mel, a Conference member and the Tailored Support Coordinator, have become a cherished gathering.
+Mel shared, "It's wonderful to see more residents and new faces joining us," as tenants came together for a chat and a cup of tea.